 What do you need to see in order to make a trade?

-Having a watchlist is so critical that I make one every day and send it out to my members every evening.
+Having a watchlist is so critical that I make one every day…and use it.

 Putting It To Use